Funding for Further Education (FE) study

 There are also accompanying documents which tell you how we have calculated your award and any additional forms you might claim funds for:

-We also have forms for you to complete should you want to change the bank account where your fund will be paid into.
+We also have forms for you to complete should you want to Change Bank Details where your fund will be paid into.

-If you have been awarded funds for childcare costs, then you will also need to submit a Childcare Expense Claim Form each week to get the payments (you do not need to do this for payments to the College Nursery).
+If you have been awarded funds for childcare costs, then you will also need to submit a 2023 - 2024 Childcare Expense Claim Form / 2024 - 2025 Childcare Expense Claim Form each week to get the payments (you do not need to do this for payments to the College Nursery).

 You can also see a summary of all the fund payment dates and the status of each of your payments through your fund statements.
 We recommend that you familiarize yourself with your UHI Records account as soon as you have access and check it regularly for updates.